hashtobewild/Charitas/README.md

 # Charitas
 Mersenne Primes (console application)

-"Charitas" is the motto of the Minims (the religios order that Marin(us) Mersenne belonged to)
+"Charitas" is the motto of the Minims (the religious order that Marin(us) Mersenne belonged to)

 I declare that this is my own work :)
 -Loki